NSO-developer/nfvo-converter-tosca-sol6/README.md

 - -y --yang-template (REQ): The given YANG specifications file for the tool to fill out
 - -g --no-grouping: If there are no grouping tags in the YANG specifications file give this tag, otherwise it will fail to parse the file
+- -p --prune: Prune empty values from the dict at the end

 ### DATA STRUCTURES